SMV818VMS/diffrac/README.md

   > 'SIGN8': [7899, 8124, 7998, 8000, 29.395014138295107, -179.0, -179.0]

-## create\_toyset
+## findmotifs

-Very basic script to generate a toy set of annotation, expression and fasta genome with known features.
+Script that performs basic clustering methods to define groups in the result provide by [*_finddrops_*](#finddrops) and runs a MEME motif search in the sequences provided.